Spotlight

 Working towards zero food waste

-After meeting our first food waste reduction goal six years ahead of schedule, 100% of our stores are now diverting potentially wasted food to best and highest use.
+After meeting our first food waste reduction goal six years ahead of schedule, 100% of our stores are now diverting potentially wasted food to its best and highest use according to our food rescue hierarchy.

 Zero Food Waste Initiative